Tips for Successful House Sitting in Australia

 Functionality is critical, and a key to finding the right house sits.
 You will not need any fancy techie platform.
 You need a profile where you can upload your photo, write your bio, and add your contact details (including phone numbers and Skype-id), your interests, skills, availability, and desired locations.

 Once you have decided to tap into the realm of housesitting and try out a nomadic life, you need reliable tools to put it into place.
 It would be best if you had good ways of promoting yourself to start with the house sitters lifestyle.
 You need a trusted website with a large pool of diversified homeowners located all over the territory in Australia.
 Some sites cater for house sits.

 I have used Aussie House Sitters to find a top house sit in the last three years, which helped me much.
 In my opinion, this is the best website for finding a house sitting job in Australia.
 If this is the only country you mainly want to housesit, this site comes in very handy, with an affordable yearly fee and excellent service.

 How to set up a compelling housesitter profile

-- Check carefully what the house sitting websites offer concerning functionality and services (profile set up, personal details, alerts) and make sure Australia is the targeted market.
-Her is how my house sitter profile looks like.
+- Check carefully what the house sitting websites offer concerning functionality and services (profile set up, personal details, alerts) and ensure Australia is the targeted market.
+She is what my house sitter profile looks like.